AriFordsham/GHCWiki/trac-wiki-misc.md

 ## Guidelines

 - Don't duplicate information.
 Don't link everything from everywhere.
-- If for example a page accessible from the left side bar (i.e. Debugging) already has all the links for a certain topic (Testing), then another page ([WorkingConventions](working-conventions)) shouldn't duplicate all those links.
+- If for example a page accessible from the left side bar (i.e. [Guide](building)) already has all the links for a certain topic (Testing), then other pages ([WorkingConventions](working-conventions) and Debugging) shouldn't duplicate all those links.

 ## Pointing to source files